I hear from many underactive thyroid/hypothyroidism/Hashimoto’s patients who also experience migraines. Some frequent, some every now and then.

 I’m one such thyroid patient who, after years on the combined contraceptive pill, with period issues such as menorraghia and irregularity as well as my thyroid issues, found out that I had oestrogen dominance; when the balance of oestrogen to progesterone is very ‘off’, and this is often worsened when taking hormonal contraceptives.

-The link between oestrogen dominance and hypothyroidism is hard to miss, considering that for every nine or ten women that suffer from an underactive thyroid, only one man does.
+The link between oestrogen dominance and hypothyroidism is hard to miss, considering that for every nine or ten women that suffer from hypothyroidism, only one man does.
 We also know that big hormonal shifts in a woman’s body, such as pregnancy or the menopause, can bring hypothyroidism to surface.
 Many medical professionals are now blaming oestrogen dominance for the cause of some hypothyroidism cases, as a none autoimmune cause on it’s own, but also as a trigger for the autoimmune version of hypothyroidism: Hashimoto’s Thyroiditis.
 Which 90% of us have.

 The biggest improvement I made for my migraines was coming off the contraceptive pill, which my GP wanted me to do immediately, aware that their is a big link between hormonal contraceptives and migraines.
 The migraines reduced in frequency immediately, demonstrating that this hormonal imbalance of oestrogen and progesterone was the main cause for them.
 Going forward, I’ve also worked with a functional doctor to address the remaining imbalance that left me with irregular periods, severe cystic acne and hormonal migraines (where I experienced them just once a month, at the start of my period), and this has also helped.